 - See Also: How to disable OneDrive

 To keep you as productive as possible, we recommend that you follow the procedures in the order they are offered and ignore any potential improvements that aren’t appropriate to your current circumstance.
-Regardless of the source of the problem, one of the procedures listed below is sure to fix it.
+Regardless of the source of the problem, one of the procedures listed below will surely fix it.

 Method 1 – Check for New Windows Update That Might Affect Your OneDrive Folder